Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 none that i could spot,

-resoltion
+resolution
-i asked in slack for assitance and was reccomnede to look at box-sizing- border box  and to make my elemets have a wisth of 33.33% instaed of 33% and to mkae the border be contained inside the sizing using the above
+I asked in slack for assistance and was told to look at box-sizing- border-box  and to make my elements have a width of 33.33% instead of 33% and to make the border be contained inside the sizing using the above

 --------problem code---------

-/* over all removal of margins,padding and border */
+/* overall removal of margins, padding and border */

  {